 In this webinar we will look at roles and responsibilities in research administration through the lens of 3 institutions.
 We will examine the difference between responsibility, authority and accountability as impacted by institutional policies and procedures and sponsor terms and conditions.
 We will also use case studies to identify how gaps in roles and responsibilities can create challenges for an institution, and we will discuss ways to mitigate identified gaps.

-View Recorded Workshop: Roles and Responsibilities: How to Assess and Create Clarity (requires MIT authentication)
+View recorded workshop: Roles and Responsibilities: How to Assess and Create Clarity (requires MIT authentication)

 -